jnb666/blog/content/posts/local_llm_hosting-part2.md

 <!--more-->

+### Sending a chat completion request

-All the code is available at the [github.com/jnb666/gpt-go](https://github.com/jnb666/gpt-go) repo.
+All the code below is available at the [github.com/jnb666/gpt-go](https://github.com/jnb666/gpt-go) repo.
 To save a lot of boilerplate we'll use the [github.com/sashabaranov/go-openai](https://pkg.go.dev/github.com/sashabaranov/go-openai) module which handles building and parsing the necessary messages.